AlkalineSalts/brilliant-depths/Game/_GameRoot/Modding Guide.md

 *	inventory - this table stores the items in the table in the form of the item as a key and the amount of the item as the value
 *	party - A table in list form which contains the players
 *	event_data - A table which holds tables for specific events
+*	current_event: stores which event is currently happening, you should not mess with this
 *	currency - A number which is the amount of money the party has
+*	going_down - A boolean stating whether the player is headed down or up. recommend against modification, please read only
 *	misc - A table not designated to hold any particular data
 *	day - A number which designates the day
 *	depth - A number which states how many meters the party is at